wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Driving under the influence (DUI), or Driving while intoxicated (DWI)

 An individual can accumulate up to 12 points at a time if found guilty of multiple offenses hence qualifying for suspension in one incident.
 Although non-moving traffic violations may attract fines, they yield lower points or none at all.
 An example is having no registration plate light or not having the license in immediate possession.
-These two offenses do not attract points in the Wisconsin point system.
+These two offenses do not typically attract points in the Wisconsin point system.

 How Do I Know if I Have a Traffic Ticket in Wisconsin?

 In Wisconsin, most offenders have their traffic tickets issued to them at the point of the allegation.
-Parking violations may attract citations that will be sent by mail to the address of the offender.
+Parking violations may attract citations that are typically sent by mail to the address of the offender.
 The mailing address is obtained by retrieving it from the driver’s vehicle registration information.
 Another way to check is to request a driving record from the Wisconsin Department of Transportation.
 A request may be made by submission directly to the Department’s business area in charge of the records at the office of the agency.
 Otherwise, send an email.
 Smaller and simpler requests are processed quickly, usually within ten days.
 The cost of photocopies at the Wisconsin Department of Transport is 15 cents per printed page and 7 cents for converting paper records into soft copies or electronic format.
 Other formats or processes attract different charges.
 Alternatively, call (608) 261–2566 to obtain a driving record.
 Driving records are issued only to the subjects of the record and not to third parties.
-Eligible third parties must either be parents who request the driving record of their children or have written consent from the holder of the record.
+Eligible third parties should either be parents who request the driving record of their children or have written consent from the holder of the record.
 The online service for requesting driving records is faster because it delivers processed requests directly to the driver’s email address.
 To use the online application, have ready a valid Wisconsin driver’s license or identification card.
 A driving record in Wisconsin is referred to as a driver record abstract, and it costs $5 for a copy.
 Certified copies of a driving record abstract are processed by downloading and filling out the MV 28964 application and submitting it to the address listed in the form.

 How Can I Find a Lost Traffic Ticket in Wisconsin?